Answers to frequently asked questions.

 In the past, professionals were required to remit royalties on a weekly basis.
-In order to reduce the burden of paperwork associated with royalties compliance, both professional and nonprofessional royalties are now paid in just two installments: 1) the Advance Payment, remitted at issuance of the performance license or within 30 days, and 2) the Final Payment, remitted within three business days of the closing date.
+In order to reduce the burden of paperwork associated with royalties compliance, both professional and nonprofessional royalties are now paid in just two installments: 1) the Advance Payment, remitted at issuance of the performance license or within 30 days, and 2) the summary Box Office Statement and Final Payment, if any is due, remitted within three business days of the closing date.

 A restriction limits the availability of performance rights for a particular play in a certain area during a specified period.

-Restrictions are usually associated with a professional production, ensuring exclusivity in their area for the duration of their run.
+Restrictions are usually associated with a professional production, ensuring exclusivity in their area in advance of and throughout the duration of their run.
 Among other possibilities, a restriction may also reflect an ongoing or upcoming tour of the play, a major production on or Off-Broadway, or an author’s wish to withhold production in a given city.

 Yes.
 If your organization or educational institution requires a purchase order, you may choose purchase order as the payment method on the checkout page.
-In addition, you may choose purchase order as the payment method when you submit your summary Box Office Statement and Final Payment.
+In addition, you may choose purchase order as the payment method when you submit your summary Box Office Statement and Final Payment (if any is due).

 In both cases, you will be sent invoices referencing your purchase order numbers for you to submit to your accounting department for payment.

 Book purchases and performance-rights applications must be submitted through the website.
 We do not take telephone, faxed, or emailed orders.
-If this presents any difficulties for you, by all means let us know, and we’ll find a solution for you.
+If this presents any difficulties for you, by all means Contact Us, and we’ll find a solution for you.

 While many publishing and licensing houses charge nonprofessionals a flat per-performance fee, our Nonprofessional Payments Schedule charges in a manner similar to how professionals pay royalties.
-The Schedule provides nonprofessionals with the opportunity to produce plays with a substantially smaller upfront investment (the Advance Payment) than would otherwise be required for a per-performance production in which all royalties are payable prior to the opening date.
-Equally, the Schedule provides authors with potentially greater compensation than they would otherwise receive from a per-performance production.
+The Schedule can provide nonprofessionals with the opportunity to produce plays with a smaller upfront investment (the Advance Payment) than would otherwise be required for a production in which all royalties are payable prior to the opening date.
+Equally, the Schedule provides authors with potentially greater compensation than they would otherwise receive from a per-performance-only production.